By-Products of a Lifestyle Obsession

 The things you own end up owning you.

 Moving house is weird.
 Moving countries even weirder.
 Why?
 I think it’s the Tyranny of Stuff.
 Modern life accumulates possessions at a prodigious rate despite how minimalist you’re trying to make it.
-We live in an age of material abundance unimaginable even 100 years ago to our ancestors.
+We live in an age of material abundance unimaginable even 100 years ago.

 Strangely, many items made no sense to store or have any real economic value (besides their replacement value for new items.).
-Many made no sense if my lifestyle or home changed.
-And I wanted to get to an even thinner lifestyle.
-Compared to when I lived on a boat (where everything had a place and function and form and traded against weight and size), it’s incredible how much of a modern lifestyle seems to revolve around accumulation of “stuff” (and I think I’m much better than most in avoiding this.).
+Many made no sense if my lifestyle or home changed or in wanting to get to an even thinner lifestyle.
+Compared to when I lived on a boat (where everything had a place and function and form and traded against weight and size), it’s incredible how much modern lives seem to revolve around accumulating “stuff”.

 So, how did this happen?
 And how did I re-accumulate so quickly?
 I figure there were a couple of things which contributed to it.
 Hopefully I’ll learn a bit from this experience to avoid it more nexxt time.
 But these were the things I noticed when I analyzed it.